 Calculating Depreciation:

-Speedy Couriers Inc. decides to use the straight-line depreciation method to calculate and allocate Depreciation expense for its delivery vans.
+Speedy Couriers Inc. uses the straight-line depreciation method to calculate and allocate Depreciation expenses for its delivery vans.

 Calculating Annual Depreciation Expense: